Bereavement leave in Australia: a person taking a quiet moment by a window away from work

 • Working from home where it suits

-For deeper grief content, see our grief support hub including the article on grief support after the funeral.
+For deeper grief content, see our grief support resources.

 Frequently asked questions